calamari-hr/calamari-api-java-client/README.md

 # calamari-api-java-client
-Calamari is modern leave management and online attendance tracking tool with open API. https://developers.calamari.io/
+Calamari is modern leave management and online attendance tracking tool https://calamari.io/ Calamari provides an open open API. https://developers.calamari.io/
+This is a Java API Client of Calamari API.